Validation¶

-infrastructure for all validation.
-This means that a form could be re-used between any other Django views and a Unicorn
+Unicorn can use the Django forms infrastructure for validation.
+This means that a form could be re-used between any other Django views and a Unicorn component.

 Note